Tight MIP Formulations for Optimal Operation and Investment of Storage Including Reserves: Conclusions

 In this paper, we obtained the convex hull of feasible MIP solutions for the optimal operation of storage problem for one time period, as well as for the optimal investment problem, both including reserves.
 We provide a step by step proof for these convex hull formulations.
 This guarantees that no tighter MIP formulation exists, meaning no better LP approximation exists for one time period.

-The presented case studies illustrate the improved ability of the LP relaxations of the tighter MIP formulations to prevent simultaneous charging and discharging in a multi-period problem, compared to other LP models. \hlcyan{Furthermore, we illustrated that the tighter MIP formulation can indeed positively affect the solving time of the model, also for multi-period problems.}
+The presented case studies illustrate the improved ability of the LP relaxations of the tighter MIP formulations to prevent simultaneous charging and discharging in a multi-period problem, compared to other LP models. \hlcyan{Furthermore, we illustrated that the tighter MIP formulation }could\hlcyan{ indeed positively affect the solving time of the model, also for multi-period problems,} though this is case study dependent.

 The improved MIP and LP relaxation can be used as a better proxy of many different types of energy storage systems, as well as transmission lines, in many different large-scale energy system models.
 Incorporating the improved LP relaxation into large-scale LP models results in more accurate models, that can better prevent simultaneous charging and discharging.
 Additionally, the tighter MIP formulation has the potential to speed up the solving time of large-scale MIPs.
 Moreover, it allows the direct application of certain decomposition algorithms, which could further improve the solving time.
 Thus, the improved models can support the energy transition by accurately modeling the optimal operation of energy storage systems.